deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Sean-"

-"Just stop being the Great Pagliacci for once and let somebody do something for *YOU*, okay?!
+"Just stop being the Great Pagliacci for once and let somebody do something for *YOU,* okay?!
 Let yourself be *selfish* fo-!"

 She kissed him.